Inedo/inedo-docs/ProGet/feeds/other-types.md

 We've had one request for Chef cookbooks (with connectors to the Chef Supermarket) to date, but we know nothing about the underlying format.
 Interested?
 Share your thoughts by starting a thread in our [forums](https://forums.inedo.com/), and we'll link it here.

+### Elixir Hex: very limited demand

+We've had one request for Elixir Hex packages to date, but we know nothing about Elixir, Hex, or the underlying format.
+Happy to learn though!
+Interested?
+Share your thoughts by starting a thread in our [forums](https://forums.inedo.com/), and we'll link it here.

 ### Conda (Anaconda) Packages: probably not

 We've had some interest in [Conda packages](https://docs.conda.io/en/latest/), and wrote up our thoughts in the community forums.
 Please add to [QA#2901](https://forums.inedo.com/topic/2901) to share your thoughts!

 ### CocoaPods: no actual interest